ja11sop/std-filesystem-relative/README.md

 # std-filesystem-relative

+## Draft Paper

+To read up on the background to this work please see the current latest [Draft Paper](blob/master/papers/DXXXX.md) for more details.

 ## Requirements

 The tests build using [Scons](http://www.scons.org/) with **[cuppa](https://github.com/ja11sop/cuppa)** therefore you need to [install Scons](http://www.scons.org/download.php). **[Cuppa](https://github.com/ja11sop/cuppa)** can be easily installed using pip: